-- Patagonia is an American clothing retailer founded by climbing enthusiast Yvon Chouinard in 1973 who saw initial success by selling reusable climbing pitons and Scottish rugby shirts.
-Over time Patagonia also became a fashionable brand also for its focus on slow fashion.
-Indeed, the company sells high-priced clothing items built to last which it will repair for free.
+Patagonia is an American clothing retailer founded by climbing enthusiast Yvon Chouinard in 1973, who saw initial success by selling reusable climbing pitons and Scottish rugby shirts.
+Over time Patagonia also became a fashion brand for its focus on slow fashion.
+Indeed, the company sells high-priced clothing items built to last, which it will repair for free.

 Patagonia, Inc. is an American clothing company selling primarily outdoor clothing and associated equipment.

-Today, Patagonia has annual revenue of approximately $1 billion with more than 50 stores globally.
+Today, Patagonia has approximately $1 billion in annual revenue with more than 50 stores globally.

 Patagonia revenue generation